Medical Marijuana on Trial

 “I am not a criminal,” said Molica.
 “I need legal advice and help.”

-Because Molica uses marijuana legally for medical purposes, MacDonald did not find probable cause that Molica is a criminal under federal law.
+Because Molica uses medical cannabis oil legally for medical purposes, MacDonald did not find probable cause that Molica is a criminal under federal law.
+This underscores the necessity of accessing a legitimate medical marijuana service, which can significantly impact patients’ well-being and legal standing.

-“If she has a medical marijuana card, she is not engaging in criminal activity,” said MacDonald.
+“If she has a medical marijuana card and decides to shop full spectrum edibles, she is not engaging in criminal activity,” said MacDonald.

 MacDonald ordered Home Pumehana to submit a written statement by July 28 explaining why they classify Molica’s legal use of marijuana under the drug-related criminal activity clause in her lease.